Alcohol Use and Older Adults

 Alcohol and Medicines

 Many older adults take medicines, including prescription drugs, over-the-counter (non-prescription) drugs, and herbal remedies.
-Drinking alcohol can cause certain medicines to not work properly and other medicines to become more dangerous or even deadly.
-Mixing alcohol and some medicines can cause sleepiness, confusion, or lack of coordination, which may lead to accidents and injuries.
-It also may cause nausea, vomiting, headaches, and other more serious health problems.
+Drinking alcohol can cause certain medicines not to work properly and other medicines to become more dangerous or even deadly.
+Mixing alcohol and some medicines, particularly sedative-hypnotics, can cause sleepiness, confusion, or lack of coordination, which may lead to accidents and injuries.
+Mixing medicines also may cause nausea, vomiting, headaches, and other more serious health problems.

 Some Medicines and Alcohol Don't Mix

-Dozens of medicines interact with alcohol and can be harmful.
+Dozens of medicines interact with alcohol and those interactions can be harmful.
 Here are some examples.

 - Taking aspirin or arthritis medications and drinking alcohol can increase the risk of bleeding in the stomach.